National Service (NS) is one of the best times to start your personal finance journey.

 This is kind of cheating, as the SingLife Account is actually an insurance savings plan.
 However, it does have many characteristics that are similar to a savings account.

-The SingLife Account offers an extremely attractive interest rate of 2.5% for your first $10k.
+The SingLife Account offers an extremely attractive return rate of 2% for your first $10k.

 What’s more, there are very little requirements for this account as well.
 Here are some of them:

-- Minimum account balance of $100 to enjoy the interest rate
+- Minimum account balance of $100 to enjoy the return rate

-- Unlimited withdrawals and deposits which will not affect the interest rate earned
+- Unlimited withdrawals and deposits which will not affect the return rate earned

 - No fixed monthly contribution required